A Helping hand

 I had another dear friend Gitte message me with an experience she also had.
 It was encouraging to hear and gave me hope for mankind.

-Then two days later the dear old man left a bottle of wine and chocolates for me with my son for saving his life and his partners on Monday night.
+Then two days later the dear old man left a bottle of wine and chocolates for me with my son.
+He said it was thanks for saving his life and his partners on Monday night.
 After work, I went to visit them to see how they were.
-Turns out they are from Holland but he lived here in Australia 50 years and Jose is his girlfriend, she actually lives at a nearby retirement Village half the time and the rest of the time she stays with him ha.
+Turns out they are from Holland but he had lived here in Australia 50 years and Jose is his girlfriend, she actually lives at a nearby retirement Village half the time and the rest of the time she stays with him.

-They are so cute together he is handsome for his age of 82 and she is so pretty for 95!! nice curly white hair, pretty face made up with soft makeup, little rosy cheeks, slim and dressed nicely sitting there.
+They were so cute together.
+He was handsome for his age of 82 and she was still a pretty woman for 95!!
+Her hair was white like snow, such a sweet soft face.
 They were making jokes about life and she would look lovingly at him and he at her.
 I could see their sense of humour and love for each other was the secret to their life so long together.
 How wonderful to still love someone and laugh like that after 50 years! (by the way he was suffering from low blood pressure this why he passed out and fell but couldn’t get up, the doctors had him on medication for high blood pressure!)
 I was so happy to see that they were both okay.

 If we can try to reconnect with our fellow man at least those that live in our own street and community.
 Way before Facebook and social media applications most neighbours knew each other and cared.
 Now this world is so insular, everyone is either too scared, too selfish or just lost the interest in mankind as a whole.